Caruychen/42Hive-roger-skyline-1/README.md

 * Specified hard-disk size: 8.00 GB VDI (VirtualBox Disk Image) Fixed Size Once the VM is initialised, go to settings > storage to specify the image of the OS.
 I used debian-11.2.0-amd64-netinst.iso from https://www.debian.org/distrib/.

+To check Linux version `cat /etc/debian_version`.
+To check that Docker and Traefik not installed `sudo dpkg -l`

 Next, start up the virtual machine to begin setup.
 To create at least one 4.2 GB partition, pay attention to the `partition disks` stage of installation.
 Choose `Manual` as the partition method:

 I created 2 partitions: